2.19. Table

 def clone_table(var a, b: table<string, int>) {

-a := b // a is not deep copy of b
+a := b // a is now a deep copy of b

 clone(a, b) // same as above